fivefan/fflow-site/fflowsite/resources/public/docs/readme.md

 * Flowtype's Static Analysis

 ### ES6 - Overview
-ES6 is next version of JavaScript.
-Its expressive power is same with CoffeeScript in terms of simplicity, beauty.
-By adopting ES6 you can keep similar things when you do CoffeeScript codings.
+ES6 is the next version of JavaScript.
+Its expressive power becomes much better.
+The simplicity of it was stolen from CoffeeScript.
+By adopting ES6 you can do the almost same kind of coding in CoffeeScript.

+You have to check ES6 Javascript guide for full and complete references.
+Let's look at what are possible in ES6 briefly.

 ### ES6 - Fat Arrow
 `()=>{}`.
 Fat arrow is very shorthand form to define inline function or anonymous function.